This started out as another #tattootuesday post. I snapped a picture of one of my tattoos and started writing about it for Instagram.

 For the first time, I’m going to stand up, and claim a place beside others who are suffering.

-So: I have struggled with depression for my entire life; intense, debilitating, sometimes life-threatening depression.
+So to that: I have struggled with depression for my entire life; intense, debilitating, sometimes life-threatening depression.

 Now, this doesn’t mean that I have been depressed for my entire life; that isn’t how it works, at least not for me.